Guelph Public Library

 When:

 Monday ‒ Saturday, hours and days vary by branch.
-Refer to our website for the current branch schedule.
+Refer to the Locations and Hours page on our website.

 Where: